-The Marx Brothers (the immensely popular family act known for their stage and film performances from the early 1920s to the late ’60s), bought the 107-acre tract in 1960 and planned to sell it for use as a cemetery.
+The Marx Brothers (stage and film stars from the early 1920s to the late ’60s) , bought the 107-acre tract in 1960 and planned to sell it for use as a cemetery.
 Fortunately, a group of local ecologists stepped in, purchased the land and turned it over to the Forest Service in 1971 as a nature preserve.

 This one had a bigger opening but didn’t have much depth to it.

 Gold mining activities in the canyon started around 1881 but soon merged with tunneling for irrigation water which was more profitable.
 Only one of the tunnels within the canyon (tunnel #8) is still in operation.
 Because of excessive fluoride and uranium, it has not been used for drinking water since 1974 and is now used only for reclamation purposes.
 Another one of the mines is named after the founder of Rand McNally & Company.
 Andrew McNally’s old estate is located nearby at the intersection of Mariposa and Santa Rosa Streets.

 Tunnel #4 is one of the best mines to explore within this steep, overgrown canyon.